-As part of this Transportation Plan, the Board of County Commissioners of Pinellas County has contracted with Sunstar Paramedics as the Emergency Medical Services provider for alternate, non-law enforcement transportation for persons experiencing a behavioral health crisis.
+The Pinellas County Board of County Commissioners contracts with Paramedics Plus, providing emergency medical services (EMS) and transport, operating as Sunstar Paramedics.
+Sunstar is the designated EMS provider for alternate, non-law enforcement transportation for persons experiencing a behavioral health crisis.

 Sunstar Paramedics is not responsible for transporting all individuals for involuntary examination under FS 394 or FS 397.
-Law Enforcement, along with Sunstar Paramedics medical professionals and any involved clinicians, must make appropriate professional judgments based on the individual circumstances of each situation, to determine if the individual must be transported by law enforcement due to public safety concerns.
+Law Enforcement, along with Sunstar Paramedics medical professionals and any involved clinicians, must make appropriate professional judgments based on the individual circumstances of each situation, determining if the individual must be transported by law enforcement due to public safety concerns.

-Law enforcement and Emergency Medical Services (EMS) have extensive experience in Baker Act and Marchman Act transportation and will continue to exercise their professional judgment to provide transportation for individuals in need of emergency behavioral health care to the appropriate designated receiving facility in the safest and most respectful manner possible.

-If a law enforcement officer takes an individual to a designated receiving facility contrary to this Transportation Plan, the individual will be accepted, assessed, and triaged as required by statute and may be transferred by the facility in accordance with state and federal laws.
+Law enforcement and EMS have extensive experience in Baker Act and Marchman Act transportation and will continue to exercise their professional judgment to provide transportation for individuals in need of emergency behavioral health care to the appropriate designated receiving facility in the safest and most respectful manner possible.
+If a law enforcement officer takes an individual to a designated receiving facility contrary to this Behavioral Health Transportation Plan, the individual will be accepted, assessed, and triaged as required by statute, and may be transferred by the facility in accordance with state and federal laws.